vain/awesome-vain/README.md

 	mymailcheck = vain.widgets.mailcheck(nil, { "lists" })

+When clicking on the widget, `muttgit.sh` is called.
+That's a wrapper script for [mutt](http://www.mutt.org/) which I use: It automatically commits to a [git](http://git-scm.com/) repository after I've read mail.

 ## battery
 Show the remaining time and capacity of your laptop battery, as well as the current wattage.
 Uses the `/sys` filesystem.